-Paul Mitchell The School Jacksonville provides a kit that contains all equipment and supplies each student will need to purse his/her course/program.
+Paul Mitchell The School Jacksonville provides a kit that contains all equipment and supplies each student will need to pursue his/her course/program.
 The fee for this kit is mandatory and cannot be waived.
 Exceptions will be made only for those students who enroll in this campus of Paul Mitchell The School Jacksonville and bring with them the identical kit purchased for the same course at another campus of Paul Mitchell The School Jacksonville.
 In such cases, the kit fee will be waived and credited to the student's account.

 Per VA regulation, only mandatory fees may be billed to the VA.
-The cost of our Kit and iPad are not mandatory fees and as such cannot be charged to the VA.
 Students utilizing VA benefits will be responsible for arranging alternate payments for these costs.